AdnanH901/Netflix_Business_Analysis/README.md

 ![image](https://github.com/user-attachments/assets/824b0129-336a-4efc-8d4a-82fa970cc4e2)

-Netflix is experiencing consistent revenue growth over the years initially starting with **£130,000** in revenue to **£13,000,000**.
+Netflix is experiencing consistent revenue growth over the years, initially starting with **£130,000** in revenue to **£13,000,000**.
 This indicates that they have optimal pricing strategies and marketing efforts.
-Globally the most popular genres that boost customer acquisition are international movies (*green*) and dramas (*blue*).
-The most reliable content that leads to the lowest churn rates is predominately TV shows and shows with a lot of replayability.
+Globally, the most popular genres that boost customer acquisition are international movies (*green*) and dramas (*blue*).
+The most reliable content that leads to the lowest churn rates is predominantly TV shows and shows with a lot of replayability.

 # Insights Deep Dive
 ### Churn Analysis: